| |

 Getting from Gimhae Airport to Busan city

 After the 1-hour flight from Seoul, you can easily get to the city by subway.
 The purple line links Gimhae Airport to Sasang.
-From there, you can take any other line and get to your final destination.
+You can take any other line from there and get to your final destination.

-If you travel by train, Busan Station is right in the city center.
-From there, you will be able to travel by subway or bus to wherever you need to go.
+Busan Station is right in the city center if you travel by train.
+From there, you can travel by subway or bus to any destination.

 Getting around Busan

-Even though the second time we visited the city we traveled by car from Seoul, we never actually used it to get around the city.
+Even though the second time we visited the city, we traveled by car from Seoul, we never actually used the car to get around.

-Public transportation in Busan is so reliable, easy to use, and has such a great network, that we only used the car to go on day trips outside of the city.
+Public transportation in Busan is so reliable, easy to use, and has such a great network that we only use the car for day trips outside the city.

-Using the subway and the bus will get you anywhere without having to worry about spending too much or finding parking.
+Using the subway and the bus will get you anywhere without worrying about spending too much or finding parking.

-Read the full guide for how to get around Busan
+Read the complete guide for how to get around Busan

 Where to stay for 3 days in Busan

-Busan is an incredible city with plenty of things to see and do in a short amount of time.
-For our trips, we decided to stay in two different areas based on the attractions that were on our itinerary.
+Busan is an incredible city with plenty to see and do in a short amount of time.
+For our trips, we decided to stay in two different areas based on the attractions on our itinerary.

 Also, on our first trip, we stayed on Yeongdo Island at one of the most picture-perfect hotels in Busan.